-Voiced by Pinto Colvig who was the original voice of Goofy, Grumpy is interestingly enough the 2nd most popular dwarf, next to Dopey.
-He’s grouchy, overbearing and has a short-fuse but deep down he possesses a warm heart.
+Voiced by Pinto Colvig who was the original voice of Goofy, Grumpy is interestingly enough the second most popular dwarf, next to Dopey.
+He’s grouchy, overbearing and has a short fuse but deep down he possesses a warm heart.

-One of the best Grumpy scene in the movie when Snow White say, “Why Grumpy, you do care” and tries to kiss him.
-For a split second, his true heart shows through, but unfortunately it reverts back to his ornery self almost immediately.
+One of the best Grumpy scenes in the movie is when Snow White say, “Why Grumpy, you do care” and tries to kiss him.
+For a split second, his true heart shows through, but unfortunately he reverts back to his ornery self almost immediately.

 (All animated character pictures via DisneyFandom)

 Dopey doesn’t ever speak in the film.
 He is the most loved of all the dwarfs and he gets his name because of his silly antics.